Reach the real crowd in crowdfunding with a crowdfunding marketing strategy and don’t join the 60% of campaigns that fail to reach their funding goal

 - What do your potential supporters do online?
 Are they on specific blogs or forums?

 - Creating a blog is much easier than you probably think.
 You really only need a few pages that describe your campaign and to which you can post regular updates or thoughts.
 Chris gets a little detailed with some of his suggestions, diving into what colors represent emotionally, but it’s definitely worth a look for ideas and guidance.
-Most webhosting services like Blue Host and GoDaddy.com offer inexpensive monthly plans to get you started quickly on a basic website.
+Discover how to create a great crowdfunding blog.

 - Besides posting something to your blog at least once a week, you need to reach out to other blogs as well.
 The blogs where your potential supporters hang out already have an audience, why not reach theirs?